Computational Hydrodynamics of an Autonomous Underwater Vehicle (AUV)

 by Ng Ren Zhi

 Recently, the focus in the marine robotics field has been shifting towards cross-platform systems, with competitions such as the Maritime RobotX Challenge and Shell Ocean Discovery XPrize encouraging multi-platform systems.
 This paper presents the development process for the propulsion systems and teleoperation of an integrated ASV and AUV system.
 The main challenge in surveying open sea waters is the ability of the vehicles to station keep and move adeptly against the strong sea currents.
 A fully-actuated propulsion system is implemented for greater manoeuvrability for the ASV.
 An Operator Control Station (OCS) is also implemented for teleoperation and status monitoring of the system during deployment.
-This design is implemented on the Bumblebee Autonomous Underwater Vehicle 3.5 (BBAUV 3.5) and Bumblebee Autonomous Surface Vessel 2.0 (BBASV 2.0), and has been operationally deployed in open sea trials in preparation for the Maritime RobotX Challenge 2018.Read more
+This design is implemented on the Bumblebee Autonomous Underwater Vehicle 3.5 (BBAUV 3.5) and Bumblebee Autonomous Surface Vessel 2.0 (BBASV 2.0), and has been operationally deployed in open sea trials in preparation for the Maritime RobotX Challenge 2018.Email us to read more

 3D Object Localization using Forward Looking Sonar (FLS) and Optical Camera via Particle Filter based Calibration and Fusion